sporto/elm-tutorial/foundations/hello.md

 elm package install evancz/elm-html
 ```

 This will install the _elm-html_ module.
-Then add a `Hello.elm` file.
-In this file write:
+Then add a `Hello.elm` file, with the following code:

 ```elm
 import Html